ManuReis2003/ManuReis2003/README.md

 - 👋 Hi, I’m Manuela
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning Python, HTML, and CSS
+- 🌱 I’m currently learning Python, HTML, CSS, JavaScript and Java.
 - 💞️ I’m looking to collaborate on entry-level projects.
 Open to working on simple web dev tasks using HTML, CSS, and JavaScript.
 - 📫 How to reach me - manureis.application@gmail.com